johnpuddephatt/zerowaste/src/tips/clothes-top-5-tips-for-buying-better.md

 >
 > ![](/uploads/wardrobe-audit.png)

 2. **Swap.**  If you find clothes that you know you won’t wear again then ask your friends if they fancy doing a clothing swap.
 Make a fun evening out of it.
 Maybe they’ve fallen out of favour with that beautiful jumper or dress you’ve seen on them and it could be yours.
 Or take your clothes along to one of Leeds two community clothing exchanges in [Woodhouse](https://www.facebook.com/LeedsCommunityClothesExchange) and [Bramley](https://www.facebook.com/BramleyCommunityClothingExchange).
+When it comes to school uniform use the [Leeds School Uniform Exchange](https://leedsuniformexchange.org.uk/) map to get and donate great quality second hand uniform.

 ![](/uploads/clothing-swap.png)